This glossary defines Hyperledger Sawtooth terms and concepts.

-- Database that stores a local (validator-specific) record of transactions for the blockchain.
-Sawtooth represents state in a single instance of a Merkle-Radix tree on each validator node.
+Database that stores a local (validator-specific) record of transactions for the blockchain.
+Sawtooth represents state in a single instance of a Merkle-Radix tree on each Sawtooth node.
 For more information, see Global State.

 - Merkle-Radix tree

-- Participant in Sawtooth network.
-Each node runs a single validator, a REST API, and one or more transaction processors.
+Participant in Sawtooth network.
+Each node runs a single validator, a REST API, a consensus engine, and one or more transaction processors.